DrRayThe2nd/Tip-of-the-Hat/README.md

-This is a game that will be know as Tip of the Hat.
+This is a game that will be know as Retro PvP.

 Currently in development.

-Version 'Doesn't work'
+Version beta v0.1.0